Family-Based Immigrant Visas (F) for Limited Numbers

 Family-based immigrant visas (There are limitations on family preference immigrants):

-This category is designed for more distant, family relationships with a U.S. citizen and some specified relationships with a Lawful Permanent Resident (LPR).
+Family-based immigration visas are designed for more distant, family relationships with a U.S. citizen and some specified relationships with a Lawful Permanent Resident (LPR).

 - Family First Preference (F1): Unmarried sons and daughters of U.S. citizens, and their minor children (23,400)